Making history everyday.

 The Age of Flight: Building a Global Gateway (1948 – 1990s)

-Post-war, the region recognized that the small Lexington airfield couldn’t support modern commercial aviation.
+Post-war, the region recognized that the small Lexington airfield could not support modern commercial aviation.
 The move to Breslau laid the physical groundwork for AeroWR.

 1948

 The Waterloo-Wellington Airport Commission purchases land in Breslau.
-The Lexington site is closed, and operations move to the current site of the Region of Waterloo International Airport (YKF) to allow for longer runways and expansion.
+The Lexington site is closed, and operations move to the current site of the Region of Waterloo International Airport (YKF).

 1960s–1970s